ganskef/LittleProxy-mitm/README.md

 ```
 The version corresponds to LittleProxy since the intention was to integrate it
 as a module. **Note:** the 1.1.0-beta2 version points to the wrong LittleProxy
-version 1.1.0-beta2.
-Please use 1.1.0-beta2b with an additional b therefore.
+version 1.1.0-beta1.
+Please use 1.1.0-beta2b with an additional *b* therefore.

 ### Wiring everything together